-We already know the detailed contents of Queen Elizabeth II’s signature Launer bag, courtesy of Glamour, but the Queen’s handbag uses go beyond mere toting.
+We already know all about the Queens love for her Launer bags and what she carries in them (Read: Queen Elizabeth’s Loyalty to Launer Hangbags).
+But the Queen’s handbag uses go beyond mere toting.
 In fact, her bag serves as a stealthy symbol.

 “If the Queen places her handbag on the table at dinner, it signals that she wants the event to end in the next five minutes,” The Telegraph wrote earlier this year.
 “If she puts her bag on the floor, it shows she’s not enjoying the conversation and wants to be rescued by her lady-in-waiting.”